-Sima is a Syrian-American photographer based in Cairo, Egypt.
+Sima is a Syrian-American photographer based between Cairo, Egypt and Beirut, Lebanon.

 Her photographic work focuses on features, daily life, environmental and social conditions in the Arab diaspora and Arab world including refugee and migration issues.
 Sima studied between Damascus and Texas, until moving permanently to the Middle East in 2003.
 She has lived and worked across the region in Damascus, Beirut and Baghdad until settling in Cairo, Egypt in 2007.

 Her work has been published in The New York Times, The Financial Times, The Wall Street Journal, TheGuardian, BuzzfeedNews, LA Times, NRC Handelsblad, The Daily Telegraph, The Globe and Mail, Foreign Policy among others, as well have produced international and regional work for aid organizations, like Plant International, Save the Children, UNFPA and MSIF.